 Sure, I say this in part because I got interested in physics at an early age.
-When I was 14, I was tutoring people 3-5x my age in antenna design, electronics, and other physics-related topic (I was an Extra class ham radio operator).
+When I was 14, I was tutoring people 3-5x my age in antenna design, electronics, and other physics-related topics (I was an Extra class ham radio operator).

-But the other reason is that knowing physics makes you immune to certain types of marketing spin, which can save you countless hours of time (not having to personally test something that’s patently false), and money (not buying products marketing with misleading bastardizations of principles of physics).
+But the other reason is that knowing physics makes you immune to certain types of marketing spin, which can save you countless hours of time (not having to personally test something that’s patently false), and money (not buying products marketed with misleading bastardizations of principles of physics).

 It also makes you an unpopular party guest, since people don’t like having their mythology bubbles burst, and when you overhear someone spouting incorrect explanations of reality, it’s impossible to walk away without tossing in a corrective comment.

 At least I can’t.